pbazard/tutorials/C.md

 int * const
 ```

-A very useful technique to read (understand) that kind of declaration is the so-called [Clockwise/Spiral Rule](http://c-faq.com/decl/spiral.anderson.html) by David Andersion.
+A very useful technique to read (understand) that kind of declaration is the so-called [Clockwise/Spiral Rule](http://c-faq.com/decl/spiral.anderson.html) by David Anderson.

 Example program: